open/close all folders

 Tropes associated with Kiyoko Shimizu:

 - Big Sister Mentor: To Yachi when she comes the second manager.

 - Beauty Mark: By the left side of her mouth.
-Many people comment on hers.
+Many people comment on it.

 - Defrosting Ice Queen: She becomes more open and smiles more often after Yachi joins the team.